 More than 700 colleges and universities have adopted a test-optional process to date, including more than 25% of the top 110 national liberal arts colleges ranked by U.S. News & World Report.
 For more information on the test-optional admission process please contact your Admission Counselor at (877) BW-APPLY, (440) 826-2222, or firstname.lastname@example.org.

 Though not required, an on-campus interview with an admission counselor is highly recommended.
-A campus visit provides the applicant an opportunity to share personal insights with a member of the Admission Committee, as well as the opportunity to evaluate the programs and atmosphere of the College.
+A campus visit provides the applicant an opportunity to share personal insights with a member of the Admission Committee, as well as the opportunity to evaluate the programs and atmosphere of the University.

 To make a qualified decision, the Admission Committee will review the following information for each applicant: